-- $\xi\ell$ represents attributes of location $\ell$ which are known to firms bur unobserved to the researcher. - $\varepsilon{i1}$ , $\varepsilon{i2}$ , ..., $\varepsilon{iL}$ are assumed iid over firms and locations with extreme value distribution.
+- ξ_l represents attributes of location l which are known to firms but unobserved to the researcher. - ε{i1} , ε{i2} , ..., ε{iL} are private information of firm i assumed iid over firms and locations with extreme value distribution.

 Profit function - Space of product characteristics